Alena Arshinova: Biography

-Alyona Arsinova was born in 1985 in Dresden since her father, a member of the Soviet Army, was stationed there.

-Arshinova holds dual citizenship of Russia and Transnistria.
+Alyona Arshinova was born in 1985 in Dresden where her father was stationed as part of the Group of Soviet Forces in Germany.
+Arshinova holds dual citizenship of Russia and Republic of Moldova.
 From 2002 to 2007 she studied sociology at the state university of Transnistria, the T.G.
 Shevchenko University in Tiraspol.

 Arshinova led the political youth organization Breakthrough (Russian: Proriv) which defends the independence of Transnistria with close ties to Russia, and opposes union with Moldova.
 She has written articles for the Transnistrian news agency «Lenta PMR».
 In December 2005 Arshinova was interviewed by the German news magazine Der Spiegel.
 In 2009 she was a fellow of the John Smith Memorial Trust programme for democracy and good governance.